Match tier Confirmed

 OverviewAI-generated summary

-Donald B. Shepard's research focuses on the evolutionary history and genetic diversity of animal populations, particularly amphibians and reptiles.
-His work investigates lineage diversification, phylogeography, and historical biogeography, often employing molecular techniques such as DNA barcoding and sequence analysis.
-Recent publications explore the diversification of treefrogs in the Espinhaço Mountain Range, identify new species of frogs in Brazil, and clarify the phylogeography of slimy salamanders west of the Mississippi River.
+Donald B. Shepard's research focuses on evolutionary biology and genetics, with a particular emphasis on amphibian and reptile populations.
+His work investigates lineage diversification, phylogeography, and historical biogeography, often employing molecular techniques such as DNA barcoding.
+Recent publications include studies on the diversification of the Sky Island treefrog in Brazil, the identification of a new species of *Proceratophrys* frog in Southern Amazonia, and a comprehensive analysis of slimy salamander phylogeography west of the Mississippi River.
+Shepard also explores genetic diversity and historical demography in other species, such as a threatened Atlantic Forest frog and an imperiled moth.

 Metrics